huggingface/transformers/docs/source/en/agents.md

 - it takes a `str` as input and returns a `str`
 - it will stop generating output _before_ the sequences passed in argument `stop`

-You also need a `tools` argument, as a list of `Tools`.
-We can start with an empty one but specify `add_base_tools` to start from a default set of arguments.
+You also need a `tools` argument which accepts a list of `Tools`.
+If you leave `tools` empty, the agent uses the tools provided in the default toolbox.

-Then you can define your agent and run it.
+Now you can create an agent, like `CodeAgent,` and run it.

 ```python
 from transformers import CodeAgent